thecommercedevcast/thecommercedevcast/README.md

-# Commerce DevCast 🎙️
+# The Commerce DevCast 🎙️

-Welcome to the Commerce DevCast GitHub repository!
+Welcome to The Commerce DevCast GitHub repository!

 Commerce DevCast is where eCommerce meets real-world development.
 We focus on the technology, trends, and decisions impacting modern commerce platforms.
 Whether you're a merchant, developer, or agency, our podcast provides helpful insights and strategies to guide you through the changing eCommerce environment.